ezmsg-org/ezmsg-sigproc/docs/HybridBuffer.md

 ## HybridAxisArrayBuffer

-This is a convenience class that combines the `HybridAxisBuffer` and `HybridBuffer` into a single object that can be used to manage both axis and data in a single buffer.
-It is particularly useful when you need to manage both the axis information and the data samples together.
+This is a convenience class that combines the `HybridAxisBuffer` and `HybridBuffer` into a single object that can be used to manage both axis and data in a single object.
+This class is particularly useful when you need to manage both the axis information and the data samples together, as is the case for an `AxisArray` object.
 Its `write` method expects an `AxisArary` object and its `peek` and `read` methods return an `AxisArray` object.
 Note that the return object's `.data` field might be a view on the data in the buffer so it should not be modified in place.
 Similarly so for the `CoordinateAxis` data.